volkmarnissen/server/cypress/E2E-TESTING.md

   ```
   npm run cypress:open
   ```
-- Optional: For debugging Angular code:
-  Open the debugging panel in vscode and launching ```Attach to Chrome(cypress)
+- Optional: For debugging Angular code: open the debugging panel in VS Code and launch "Attach to Chrome (cypress)".

 - Execute the desired Spec